Britain plans 'de-facto windfall tax' on low-carbon energy producers | Headlines

 Britain plans 'de-facto windfall tax' on low-carbon energy producers

-Britain has set out plans for a temporary revenue limit on low-carbon electricity generators, which the industry said was a "de-facto windfall tax" on renewable energy producers.
-Gas prices have rocketed across Europe and Britain following Russia's invasion of Ukraine, which have in turn driven up the cost of electricity.
+New Prime Minister Liz Truss said last month she was against imposing windfall taxes on businesses but the government is seeking ways to curb rocketing energy prices and raise revenues to help fund tax cuts.
+Gas prices have soared across Europe and Britain following Russia's invasion of Ukraine, which have in turn driven up the cost of electricity.

 - Country: